Cierre Wood

-Cierre Marcelle Wood (born February 21, 1991) is a former American football running back.
-He played college football at Notre Dame.
+Cierre Marcelle Wood (born February 21, 1991) is an American former professional football player who was convicted of murder.
+He played as a running back in the National Football League (NFL).

+Wood played college football for the Notre Dame Fighting Irish.
 He was signed as an undrafted free agent by the Houston Texans in 2013.
+In 2024, he was sentenced to life in prison for the 2019 murder of his girlfriend’s five-year-old daughter.

 High school career

 Wood attended Santa Clara High School in Oxnard, California.
 He rushed for 1,632 yards and 20 touchdowns and caught eight passes for 182 yards and four touchdowns as a senior.
 During his junior year, he had 2,612 yards rushing with 34 touchdowns.
 Wood was a USA Today All-American in 2008.
 He was also selected to play in the 2009 U.S. Army All-American Bowl in San Antonio, Texas.

 Considered a four-star recruit by Rivals.com, Wood was listed as the No. 8 running back in the nation.
 He chose to attend Notre Dame over USC, UCLA, and California.

 College career

 After redshirting in the 2009 season, Wood emerged on the depth chart as the No. 2 running back in 2010.
 He was used sparingly over the first few games, but after an injury to starter Armando Allen, he started the final six games where he recorded 603 yards on 119 carries and three touchdowns, and 20 receptions for 170 yards and 2 touchdowns.
 In his junior year, he took over the starting role.
 He recorded 1,102 yards on 217 carries (5.1 AVG) and 9 touchdowns, and 27 receptions for 187 yards.
 In 2012, Wood had been suspended for the opening two games, against Navy and Purdue, for violating team rules.
 In the final 11 games, he rushed for 742 yards on 114 carries (6.5 avg) and four touchdowns after splitting carries with classmate Theo Riddick.